-#1 New Bedford Car Accident Lawyer
+New Bedford Car Accident Lawyer

 As Seen On:

 New Bedford is Bristol County’s largest city and the ninth-largest city in Massachusetts, with a population of approximately 101,000 as of the 2020 census.
 Its road network – carrying commuters, fishing port freight, and commercial traffic through a dense urban grid – produces crash numbers that MassDOT data bears out.
 Between 2019 and 2021, MassDOT recorded 10,790 car crashes in New Bedford, including 17 fatal crashes and 177 crashes causing serious injury.
 Of those crashes, 247 involved pedestrians.
 On average, six people die in car accidents in New Bedford each year per MassDOT data.
 A report covering MassDOT crash data from 2017 to 2019 found that New Bedford had 31 of the 100 most dangerous intersections in southeastern Massachusetts – more than any other city in the region.
 The Ashley Boulevard and Coggeshall Street intersection alone recorded 91 crashes during that period, making it the most dangerous intersection in the city per MassDOT data.
-I-195, which runs through the center of New Bedford, recorded multi-car crashes, a wrong-way collision, and a tractor-trailer crash with severe and deadly injuries in 2022 alone, confirmed from WBSM.com citing MassDOT crash records.
+I-195, which runs through the center of New Bedford, recorded multi-car crashes, a wrong-way collision, and a tractor-trailer crash with severe and deadly injuries in 2022 alone, documented in WBSM.com citing MassDOT crash records.

 What our clients say